 You have all signs of burnout.
 You’re stressed, overworked, frustrated and unmotivated.
 Hating the job you previously loved.
 Having no idea what to do to revive the spark of passion that led you to this place.

 The first step is to understand that you’ve been under pressure.
 Your second step will be changing your habits so you can balance work with your personal life.

 Do you know this sentence “work smarter, not longer?”

 There are so many tools out there helping you to organize your time and automate your tasks!
 The first thing you should invest in is a to-do list.
 Wunderlist is a very simple app that will help you to track everything you have to do and you have done already.

 You don’t have to send emails manually; you can choose a program that will do it for you.
 MailChimp can be a good solution for you.
-Also, if you’re not yet familiar with Google Drive, you should be as it makes it much more easy to share, edit and comment files.
+Stuck with phone calls?
+Suggest adding live chat as an additional point of contact and help customers faster (you can test LiveChat for free for 30 days if you want).
+Even small things like Google Drive can make a difference (it’s much more easy to share, edit and comment documents).

 Think about any task that takes a lot of your time, it’s very probable that someone has invented an application that can save time when doing that task.
 It will help you more successfully manage your tasks and your time.